xyliatgithub/EN650654-2025/LabThree/readme.md

 The goals of this lab include:
 1. To get you acquainted with Intrusion Detection Systems (IDSs)
-2. To use the IDS to detect potnetial attacks
+2. To use the IDS to detect attacks
-3. To study IDS logs and understand them
+3. To study IDS logs
 4. To create and study IDS rules